duckietown/book-opmanual-duckiedrone/src/fc-cleanflight/instructions.md

 ### Connect your drone

-1. Plug your drone's FC into a computer (via the USB to micro USB cable)
+1. Plug your drone's FC into your base station (via the USB to micro USB cable)

-1. Press connect in the top right corner of Cleanflight.
-(You won't need to do this if "autoconnect" was selected)
+1. Press `"Connect"` in the top right corner of Cleanflight.
+(You won't need to do this if `"autoconnect"` was selected)

 1. Plug the battery into your drone.